AdaCore/gnatstudio/docs/users_guide/navigation.rst

       end IDE;
    end Default;

-One of the drawbacks in altering the default location is that :program:`gprclean` will not remove this database when you clean your project.
-But it might speed up GPS if you can put the database on a fast local disk and your project isn't.
+One drawback in altering the default location is that :program:`gprclean` won't remove this database when you clean your project.
+But it might speed up GPS if your project isn't on a fast local disk and you can put the database there.

 .. _The_Navigate_Menu: